Teradata/stacki-wiki/wiki/Reference/cli/report/report-version.md

 ### Description

-Output the version of Rocks.
+	Output the version of Stacki.

 ### Examples

 * `stack report version`

-   Output the current Rocks version.
+   Output the current Stacki version.